Big Rocking Horse: Design and construction

 The Big Rocking Horse 18.3 m in height and 17 m in length.
 The structure weighs 25 tonnes, and it is set in 80 tonnes of concrete to prevent rocking.
 The steel frame was fabricated by Halwell Engineering in Adelaide and transported by road to the site, after which the steel cladding was attached.
 Stairs inside the rocking horse lead to three viewing platforms: one at the head, one on the saddle, and a third on the "rocker bows" near the base of the structure.

-The Big Rocking Horse is part of a larger complex incorporating the toy factory, a café and a wildlife park and now also MiniGolf.
+The Big Rocking Horse is part of a larger complex incorporating the toy factory, a café and a wildlife park and now also miniature golf.
 The factory sells a large range of wooden toys and souvenirs, while the wildlife park (which covers approximately 7 acres), features a number of native and introduced species, including emus and kangaroos.

 In popular culture

 The Big Rocking Horse features in the 2023 film Emotion Is Dead, written and directed by Pete Williams.